Universal Transport Properties of Continuous Quantum Gases: Abstract

 \section{Abstract}

-The Drude weight characterizes ballistic transport in quantum many-body systems, yet a comprehensive understanding and exact analytical results for it remain elusive, especially in multi-component quantum gases.
-In this work, we leverage Generalized Hydrodynamics and the Thermodynamic Bethe Ansatz method to precisely compute the Drude weights of one-dimensional continuous integrable systems, such as the Lieb-Liniger model and the Bose-Fermi mixture model.
-We establish an exact, universal relationship between components of the Drude weight matrix and fundamental thermodynamic quantities (e.g., particle, enthalpy, and entropy densities) for the constituent particles with distinct statistics undergo dynamic coupling.
-For both models, we further derive analytical approximations of the Drude weight in distinct physical regimes and identify universal scaling laws for the Drude weight near quantum phase transitions.
-Finally, to connect theory with experiment, we propose and simulate two feasible measurement protocols--a linear potential quench and a bipartitioning setup-verifying that they can reliably extract the Drude weights.
-Our results establish a direct link between macroscopic transport phenomena and microscopic quasiparticle structure, furnishing critical theoretical benchmarks for future ultracold atomic gas experiments.
+The Drude weight characterizes ballistic transport in quantum many-body systems.
+Although analytical calculations of Drude weights have been extensively studied in integrable models, their direct connections to finite-temperature macroscopic state functions remain unestablished, especially for continuous multicomponent quantum gases.
+In the present work, we use generalized hydrodynamics and the thermodynamic Bethe ans\"{a}tz to calculate exactly the Drude weights for one-dimensional continuous integrable systems, including the Lieb-Liniger and Bose-Fermi mixture models.
+We derive universal exact relations between Drude weight matrix components and key thermodynamic densities (particle density, enthalpy, entropy).
+Analytic expressions for Drude weight are obtained across different physical regimes, i.e. strong- and weak-coupling regimes in addition to universal scaling laws near the quantum phase transitions.
+To bridge theory and experiment, we simulate two experimental protocols, linear potential quench and bipartitioning quench, to enable reliable measurements of the Drude weights.
+Using these protocols, we calculate the charge and energy Drude weight for Lieb-Liniger gas and compare with recent measurements reported in [Science 391, 290 (2026)], showing excellent agreement with particle density and enthalpy, respectively, thus offering deeper physical insights into experimental observations.
+Our findings directly link ballistic transport properties to thermodynamics, providing rigorous theoretical benchmarks for future ultracold atomic gas experiments.